 Format: Episodic TV series

 Logline: An alienated barista attempts to manipulate global terrorism with the aim of crippling technology and power grids, regressing modern society.

-A little backstory that the film won’t inform you of…
+A little backstory that the show won’t inform you of…

 Private meetings don’t circulate press releases.
 Obviously.
 Private meetings are set out to disclose and discuss matters that need attention, but not limelight.
 It’s a pity that not every private meeting is worth the time taken to attend.

 This particular meeting, however, was one that definitely warranted attention and action.
 The Canadian government did neither.

 In 2004 a mixture of forty of Canada’s revered experts and politicians gathered in a remote location a few hours north of Ottawa.
 Their topic of discussion was the future threat of EMPs (Electro Magnetic Pulses) and H-EMPs (High-Altitude Electro Magnetic Pulses).

 A guest speaker that had recently held talks after heading an astoundingly comprehensive investigation made his way north following speaking in the United States and the United Kingdom.
 The purpose of his trip was to highlight this threat in the wake of former terrorist atrocities and help reduce the potential damages of this crippling weapon if by some unlikely instance such one were obtained and launched.

 After going through the typical security checks; personal bag searches after walking through metal detectors, the attendees gathered in a sound proof exhibition hall.
 The room had been previously swept for recording devices several times and all attendees were forced to turn off any devices capable of recording.